-We’re off - from London on the lunchtime Eurostar travelling to Cologne for an overnight stay close to the station and cathedral.
+We’re off - from London on the lunchtime Eurostar travelling to Cologne and then a short hop to Bonn for an overnight stay adjacent to the station in the plush Intercity Hotel.

 We rail clean across Germany today using both regional and modern express trains (ICE).
 The best bit of this journey is the scenic Rhine route between Bonn and Mainz passing castles and vineyards in the morning sunshine.
 It is slower than the high-speed route we go home on but well worth doing.
 We’ll arrive in Dresden late afternoon, check in, and then head off into the city by tram for a familiarization jaunt.

 Staying local to Dresden we kick things off this morning with a paddle down the river to nearby Meissen aboard an historic steamer (if our boat is the destinations namesake it dates from 1885).
 Time here to wander the streets, perhaps buy some breakables, and lunch, before we return to the city for an informative guided walking tour and the excellent transport museum.

 Lots more “local” stuff today with steam in the park, trams, and funicular railways.
 Our afternoon is spent with the Lossnitzgrundbahn.
 This railway operates steam trains on a lovely rural route that starts in a wooded valley before trundling past fragrant marshes, farms and villages.
 During the 16 km of “chuffing” you will also spot magnificent Moritzburg Castle across the lakes – it’s a lovely ride!